AnnaGiasson/PythonEquipmentDrivers/docs/README.md

 See the [Installation Guide](installation.md) for guidance on installing this module.

-Afterward check out the [getting started page](getting_started.md) for code examples to help construct your first tests.
+Afterward check out the [getting started page](getting_started.md) for code examples to help construct your first tests or the [guide for intermediate](intermediate_test_tips.md) programmers on how to improve your tests

 ## Module Structure